Frequently Asked Questions and Answers

 In Silverdale, your motorcycle is required to have a stock exhaust system to comply with noise restrictions.

-• A helmet that meets DOT standards.
-We do have helmets if you need to borrow one.
+• A helmet that meets DOT standards

 • Long jeans or heavier material pants with no rips, tears or holes.